gravity-ui/uikit/src/components/PlaceholderContainer/README.md

 <!--/GITHUB_BLOCK-->

-To render custom controls use `renderAction` property.
+It is also possible to render custom controls:

 <!--GITHUB_BLOCK-->